Diamante Dunes Golf Course Review

 Diamante Dunes Course Hole 5: A par three with an ocean view, the feature here is a wide green with deep bunkers short that have to be avoided to keep the score below bogey most of the time.

 Diamante Dunes Course Hole 6: This is the best scoring opportunity on the front as, even from the back tees, it's a par five less than 500 yards.
-There is nothing but trouble, however, down the left, and the green is cut in a bowl, surrounded by dunes.
+There is nothing but trouble, however, down the left and right sides of the hole, and the green is cut in a bowl, surrounded by dunes.
 So, accurate shots will reward great scores here, but wayward shots can lead to a much larger than expected number on the card.

 Diamante Dunes Course Hole 7: This downhill par three is very long (290 yards from the back tees).
 There isn't a ton of trouble to deal with but the length is enough.
-Shots that come up short will likely roll down the hill away from the sloping green, which is very wide.
+Shots that come up short will likely roll down the hill away from the sloping green, which is very wide and heavily sloped from back to front.

 Diamante Dunes Course Hole 9: The closing hole to the front is a long, slight dogleg right par four with a forest of El Cardonal cactus to the right side.
 The green is uphill across the desert wash, with a massive false front, and has lots of undulation.
 Shots that go a little long will likely come back down onto the surface.